JL2014/sum-two-consecutive-squares/README.md

 2. **Triangular number formula:** we can express this sequence using the $(k-1)$-th triangular number ($T_{k-1}$):
    $s_k = 100 T_{k-1} + 60k + 1$

-### Prime numbers of s and Bunyakovsky's conjecture
+### Prime numbers of s values and Bunyakovsky's conjecture

 If we expand our initial equation $s = x^2 + (x+1)^2$, we obtain the quadratic polynomial $s = 2x^2 + 2x + 1$.